Patoman90/Patrick-s-Milestone-Project-3/README.md

 # Title:
     Data centric milestone by Patrick Trollip.
-    Project name: Security products and reviews.
+    Project name: Padlocks and reviews.

 #Deployment:
-    The code wa made on Gitpod then pushed to my remote repository on my github account.
+    The code was written on Gitpod then where I used git version control to push to my remote repository on my github account.
-    From there my github repository is connected to my Heroku account where the website is hosted.
+    From there my github repository was connected to my Heroku account where the website is hosted.
     I then connected up the Heroku app to the online database on Mongo DB Atlas where data is retrieved and pushed via the website.
     Link to the website is : https://locks-data-centric.herokuapp.com/